Functional-Genomics-Lab/.github/profile/README.md

 ![DNA-logo.png](https://images.squarespace-cdn.com/content/v1/5321e7e3e4b060d312818d81/1396230674564-C1NSO9BCUI0JCBYHY1I0/DNA-logo.png?format=1500w)

-Welcome to the Functional Genomics Laboratory at The University of Texas at Dallas.
-We are located in the Department of Biological Sciences in the School of Natural Sciences and Mathematics.
+Welcome to the **Fun**ctional Genomics **Lab**oratory at [The University of Texas at Dallas](https://www.utdallas.edu/).
+We are located in the [Department of Biological Sciences](https://www.utdallas.edu/biology/) in the School of Natural Sciences and Mathematics.
 We study mechanisms of genome expression: transcription insulation, transcription elongation, enhancers, and long range chromosomal interactions.

-If you are interested in pursuing your postbaccalaureate, graduate, or postdoctoral research training with us, please send a CV, letters of recommendation, and reprints of recent papers to Dr. Tae Hoon Kim for consideration.
-If you are an undergraduate student at UTD, please submit your research interest application via a web form available here.
+If you are interested in pursuing your postbaccalaureate, graduate, or postdoctoral research training with us, please send a CV, letters of recommendation, and reprints of recent papers to [Dr. Tae Hoon Kim](mailto:genome@utdallas.edu) for consideration.
+If you are an undergraduate student at UTD, please submit your research interest application via a web form available [here](https://profiles.utdallas.edu/students/about).

-Follow our laboratory's blog: lablog.
+Follow our laboratory's blog: [lablog](https://taehoonkim.org/news).

 <!--